alloverse/docs/specifications/interactions.md

 ## Entity pokes

 Once an entity is pointing at another entity, it can ask to "physically" interact with it, by turning the pointing into a poke.
+The poke doesn't contain vector information -- it's up to the receiver to correlate with pointing events, as those will be streaming a continuously updating location, while poking is a request-response which the receiver can reject.
+Such a rejection should be visualized, so that the sender's user can understand if and why poking failed.

 * Receiver: The pointed-at entity
 * Type: `request`